 Corporate Partner Merit Scholarships

-The Academy's Corporate Partners Merit Scholarship program allows full-time employees at TE Connectivity, Messiah College, PinnacleHealth, Capital BlueCross, and Penn State Milton S. Hershey Medical Center the opportunity to have their children apply for dedicated merit scholarships at Harrisburg Academy — scholarships that offer yet another reason for families to consider enrollment in the area’s only independent school serving students age 3 through 12th grade.
+The Academy's Corporate Partners Merit Scholarship program allows full-time employees at TE Connectivity, Messiah College, PinnacleHealth, Capital BlueCross, and Penn State Milton S. Hershey Medical Center the opportunity to have their children apply for dedicated merit scholarships at Harrisburg Academy — scholarships that offer yet another reason for families to consider enrollment in the area’s only independent school serving students preschool through 12th grade.
 Fifth through 11th grade students applying for admission as new students to the Academy are eligible to apply for a merit scholarship if one of their parents is employed full-time by any of these organizations.
 The scholarship is renewable for the duration of that student’s enrollment at the Academy.
 Contact Jessica Warren, director of admission and marketing, for more information on this exciting opportunity, both for prospective Corporate Partners and prospective Academy students whose parents are employed by a Corporate Partner.

 Community Advisory Board (CAB)